holoviz/holoviews/doc/Tutorials/index.rst

   How to select data in multiple dimensions, returning a specific (potentially lower dimensional) region of the available space.

+* `Columnar Data: <Columnar_Data>`_
+  How to work with table-like data, introducing the basics on how the data is stored, how to apply operations to the data and transform into complex visualization easily.

 Supplementary Tutorials
 ------------------------